-- Acoustical consultants shall not reveal facts, data or information obtained in a professional capacity without the proper consent of the client except as authorized or required by law or these Guidelines.
+- Acoustical consultants shall not reveal facts, data or information obtained in a professional capacity without the proper consent of the client except as authorized or required by law or these Canons.

 - Acoustical consultants shall not permit the use of their name or firm nor associate in business ventures with any person or firm which they have reason to believe is engaging in fraudulent or dishonest business or professional practices

-- Acoustical consultants having knowledge of any alleged violation of these Guidelines shall cooperate with the proper authorities in furnishing such information or assistance as may be required
+- Acoustical consultants having knowledge of any alleged violation of these Canons shall cooperate with the proper authorities in furnishing such information or assistance as may be required

 2. Acoustical consultants shall perform services only in the areas of their competence.